PlasmaFAIR/fortitude/README.md

 # Fortitude

-A Fortran linter and formatter, written in Rust :crab:.
+A Fortran linter, written in Rust :crab:.
 Currently a work-in-progress.

 ## Installation